ryan-goosling/faceswap/README.md

 ```bash
 python3 src/infer.py --image_path path/to/your/img.jpg
 ```
-result image will store at /assets/ or you can with
+result image will store at results/

+or you can try with
 ```bash
 streamlit run src/streamlit_app.py
 ```